AmberBozward/SNH_AIH_spatial_transcriptome/README.md

 ## Customisation
 	•	Modify genes for plots: Edit the genes_to_plot vector in the script for boxplots and dotplots.
 	•	Change cell types: Ensure final_cell_types contains the desired annotations for coloring and subsetting.

 ---

+## Choosing areas on CosMx spatial plot

+Choosing_CosMx_areas.py is a Python script for interactively selecting and extracting specific spatial regions of interest (ROIs) from CosMx spatial transcriptomics data.

+The script allows users to:
+	•	Load the CosMx segmentation image and associated spatial coordinates.
+	•	Visually select regions within the tissue using polygon or rectangular selection tools.
+	•	Extract cell IDs or molecular data corresponding to the selected region.

+Dependencies:
+	•	Python ≥ 3.8
+	•	matplotlib
+	•	numpy
+	•	pandas
+	•	opencv-python (for image handling)

+Purpose:
+This tool was developed to facilitate manual spatial subsetting of CosMx datasets, enabling region-specific analyses (e.g., comparing parenchyma vs non-parenchyma areas in liver tissue).

+---